-Dr Mittal is involved in various research projects with primary areas involving risk assessment with coronary artery calcification, imaging of coronary heart disease, heart failure, heart and lung transplantation, and ventricular assist devices.
+Dr Mittal is involved in various research projects with primary areas involving risk assessment, imaging of coronary heart disease, heart failure, heart and lung transplantation, ventricular assist devices, and aortic valve disease.

 Dr Mittal teaches and trains both radiologists and cardiologists in cardiac CT and MR from various hospitals within the UK as well as abroad.
-He is the Royal College of Radiologist’s tutor in cardiac imaging at Harefield Hospital.
+He supervises trainees from the London deanery and clinical fellows in core and advanced cardiac imaging.

-Since 2004, he has organised the annual Harefield cardiac CT course, which is well attended by radiologists, cardiologists, and radiographers from all over the UK and abroad.
+Since 2009, he has organised the combined Level 1 and 2 Harefield cardiac CT course (now called UK Cardiac CT Course), which has trained more than a thousand radiologists and cardiologists from all over the UK and abroad.

 He is a founding member of both Society of Cardiovascular Magnetic Resonance (SCMR) and Society of Cardiovascular CT (SCCT) and attends various international meetings to present research work as well as an invited lecturer at various international meetings.